-The history of Gut Hermannsberg began more than a century ago when it was a Royal Prussian Domaine.
-Today the estate is directed by the Reidel family together with winemaker Karsten Peter and managing director Achim Kirchner.
+The history of the estate dates back over 100 years when it was established as the Royal Prussian Wine Domain.
+Today, the Reidel family leads the estate together with cellar master Karsten Peter and managing director Achim Kirchner.

 SCRUB, ROCKS AND A COPPER MINE

 We didn’t inherit our vineyards like a set of antique furniture.
-Instead, two thirds of our vineyards were created from land that was previously only scrub, rocks and an abandoned copper mine.
-To this day they remain works of civil engineering as daring as the Eifel Tower or the Golden Gate Bridge.
+Instead, Two-thirds of our vineyards were created from land, that was previously only scrub, rocks and an abandoned copper mine.
+To this day they remain works of civil engineering.

 BREAKTHROUGH WITH THE VINTAGE OF THE CENTURY 1921